 Are these new restrictions only because of a tight Medicaid budget?
 My question is when does medical necessity for Medicaid recipients become a factor in policy limits?

-Posted on July 9, 2013, in Budget, DHHS, Division of Medical Assistance, DMA Clinical Policies, DMA Clinical Policy 3A, EPSDT, Health Care Providers and Services, Home Health Aide Services, Home Health Services, Medicaid, Medicaid Costs, Medicaid Limits, Medicaid Recipients, Medicaid Recipients Under 21, North Carolina, Plan of Care, Skilled Nursing Visits and tagged DHHS, Division of Medical Assistance, DMA Clinical Policy 3A, EPSDT, Health care, Health care provider, Home Health Aide Services, Home Health Services, Medicaid, Medicaid Audits, Medicaid recipients, Medicaid Services, North Carolina, North Carolina Department of Health and Human Services, Skiled Nursing.
+Posted on July 9, 2013, in Budget, Division of Medical Assistance, DMA Clinical Policies, DMA Clinical Policy 3A, EPSDT, Health Care Providers and Services, Home Health Aide Services, Home Health Services, Medicaid, Medicaid Costs, Medicaid Limits, Medicaid Recipients, Medicaid Recipients Under 21, NC DHHS, North Carolina, Plan of Care, Skilled Nursing Visits and tagged Division of Medical Assistance, DMA Clinical Policy 3A, EPSDT, Health care, Health care provider, Home Health Aide Services, Home Health Services, Medicaid, Medicaid Audits, Medicaid recipients, Medicaid Services, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, Skiled Nursing.
 Bookmark the permalink.
 Leave a comment.